Who is This Opportunity Intended For?

 More than 6,000 international students from over 60 countries have passed through its classrooms.

-Available to students and faculty is a wide range of educational offerings, including semester and annual programs, intensive summer courses, thematic courses, faculty training, and customized courses.
+Available to students and faculty are a wide range of educational offerings, including semester and annual programs, intensive summer courses, thematic courses, faculty training, and customized courses.

 Professors throughout their professional careers require ongoing updates and continuing education credits to implement knowledge, methodologies, and new guidelines that enhance their teaching practice.